GreallyLab/gaiaAssociation/README.md

 	-a, --atac  (either flag will work)

-Loci Folder: the folder location of the loci files stored in .tsv format.
+Loci Folder: the folder location of the loci files stored in .tsv and/or .csv format.
 These files can be formatted differently depending on the type of loci being compared.
 If these loci are a single base pair long then only two columns are required: “CHR_POS” and “CHR_ID” which refer to its genome location and its chromosome name respectively.
 If these are variably sized loci you can include “Start” and “End” instead of “CHR_POS”.
 If you would like to give specific labels to each loci set, since by default we will name the loci set by their filename, you can include a column titled "DISEASE/TRAIT", which allows for multiple loci sets to be analyzed within one file.

 	-g , --loci (either flag will work)